Non-Perturbative $S$-matrix Renormalization

 Another key aspect for future investigation is the Wick rotation back to Lorentzian signature, ensuring a direct connection to the $S$-matrix.
 Alternatively, it would be interesting to see, if recent developments to formulate the Wetterich equation in Lorentzian spacetimes \cite{Floerchinger:2011sc, Manrique:2011jc, Fehre:2021eob, DAngelo:2022vsh, DAngelo:2023wje, Saueressig:2025ypi} can be adapted to the flow equation of $S$-matrix elements.

 Taken together, these features suggest a promising direction for non-perturbative QFT computations, allowing one to work directly with scattering amplitudes while circumventing the need to compute correlation functions first.
 Further exploration is warranted to assess both the advantages and potential limitations of this approach.
-A natural next step is to apply equation \eqref{eq:flow_equation} in concrete settings, developing truncation schemes tailored to this framework — analogous to those successfully employed in the effective action approach.
-This would help assess the utility and limitations of using this flow equation for non-perturbative QFT calculations.
-Ultimately, employing the Wetterich and $S$-matrix flow equations in a combined fashion, might allow to efficiently compute different sets of observables like scattering amplitudes, scaling exponents, etc.
+A natural next step is to apply equation \eqref{eq:flow_equation} in concrete settings, developing truncation schemes tailored to this framework — analogous to those successfully employed in the effective action approach. {A first step would be to recover known 1-loop results for scattering amplitudes.
+To this end, using tree-level scattering as the initial ansatz for $\mathbb{S}_k$, would be instructive.} This would help assess the utility and limitations of using this flow equation for non-perturbative QFT calculations.
+Ultimately, employing the Wetterich and $S$-matrix flow equations in a combined fashion, might allow to efficiently compute different sets of observables like scattering amplitudes, scaling exponents, etc.\\